 Micro-Electrical Mechanical Systems – or MEMS – is an emerging technology that uses micro and sub-micro scale electronic components to create mechanical devices and components such as sensors, valves, gears, and mechanical actuators.
 These components are often embedded in printed circuit boards and semiconductor chips.
 The field requires knowledge in computer science, electronics, and mechanics and requires you to perform work on a microscopic level in a microelectronic manufacturing, design or development environment.
 As a new technology, there is unlimited growth potential and the opportunity to work on groundbreaking devices.

 More about Mechatronics

-The program offers a short-term certificate that can be earned in one semester, a one-year certificate, and an associate degree.
-Of course, you may choose to further your education beyond LCCC through our University Partnership or transfer programs.
+The program offers a short-term certificate that can be earned in one semester, a one-year certificate, an associate degree and Ohio’s first bachelor’s degree in MEMS.

 Through the Training Recruitment Acceleration Innovation Network of Ohio (TRAIN OH)